wxj-gravity/wxj-gravity.github.io/publications.md

-For full list of my papers, see the below.
-Also check [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).
+For full list of my papers, see the below., also check [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).

 # My Papers